Previous Post: Day 16 – Meta To Koto

 The guesthouse dog gave everyone a reason to make use of those earplugs again.
 Since we had left the Kali Gandaki villages night times were fairly quiet.
 In Koto and Tal, we were reintroduced to village life!

 The next day would be our last in the Annapurna region.
-On the itinerary was a half-day of walking to Chamje and then a jeep ride to Besi Sahar – the trip was almost over though our arrival in Koto already felt like the end of the trip.
+On the itinerary was a half-day of walking to Chamje and then a jeep ride to Besi Sahar – the trip was almost over though our arrival in Koto already felt like the end of the journey.

 Something for World Expeditions and their Nepal agency Highland Excursions to consider – please eliminate the unappealing road sections of the trek by –